 Exports According to the CIA World Factbook, Qatar exported USD56.26 billion worth of goods in 2017 (estimated), comprising liquefied natural gas, petroleum products, fertilisers, and steel.
 There are no duties on exports.

-According to the CIA World Factbook, imports totalled USD26.69 billion in 2017 (estimated), comprising machinery and transport equipment, food, and chemicals.
+Imports According to the CIA World Factbook, imports totalled USD26.69 billion in 2017 (estimated), comprising machinery and transport equipment, food, and chemicals.

-- 5% – clothing, per fumes, cars, electronic appliances and devices.
+• 5% – general cargo, eg clothing, perfumes, cars, electronic appliances and devices.

 New regulations were introduced in 2013 to prevent fake products from entering the market.
-It is now mandatory for all general goods to have non‑removable marking of their place of manufacture to be eligible for customs clearance.
+All general goods must have non‑removable marking of their place of manufacture to be eligible for customs clearance.
 This applies to both air and sea freight.
-The import of vehicle tyres, spare parts and electrical home appliances now has to be based on a ‘certificate of conformity’ issued by the authority concerned.
+The import of vehicle tyres, spare parts and electrical home appliances has to be based on a ‘certificate of conformity’ issued by the authority concerned.
 All general cargo for customs clearance must be backed by an original commercial invoice on the shipper’s letterhead, with stamp and signature.
 They also require attestation by Qatar Chamber.
 The packing list of each consignment must have the number of pieces, weight and volume.

-The General Authority of Customs states all importers must obtain an HS Code (Harmonised Commodity Description and Coding System), an international system for classifying traded products.
+GAC requires all importers to obtain an HS Code, an international system for classifying traded products.
 This must be linked to the trader’s Commercial Registration and import licence.

 There are no restrictions on bringing personal effects into Qatar.
 Banned imports include alcohol, pork and e‑cigarettes.
 The import of pets is allowed, however certain breeds are not permitted.
 NB: the blockade against Qatar means that goods from boycotting countries are prohibited (as at date of going to print).